All Episodes

 And this new ad we just put out is on law enforcement.

-And and uh, you know, so that's just amazing to see America respond because it shows how the Socialist Democratic Party is killing their states that they're in charge of.
+And, you know, so that's just amazing to see America respond because it shows how the Socialist Democratic Party is killing their states that they're in charge of.

-And I hope it's the contrast that we need to really win this next election cycle, because it's important.
+And I hope it's the contrast that we need to really win this next election cycle because it's important.

-Put people to work, give them an opportunity, don't give them a hand up.
+Put people to work, give them an opportunity.

 Let them have an American dream and just get out of the way.

-Um, but if the polls are anywhere near correct, she's gonna lose by significant double digits.
+And I have nothing negative to say about Nikki Haley, but if the polls are anywhere near correct, she's going to lose by significant double digits.

-The latest poll I think had her down 37 in her own home state.
+The latest poll, I think, had her down 37 in her own home state.

 For whatever reason, I don't know why they didn't participate in Nevada.

-Now now he's got to sit trial for that at this late hour.
+And that is that, you know, a case that goes back before the 2016 election involving Stormy Daniels, now he's got to sit trial for that at this late hour.

-Uh, you know, w what's going on here.
+You know, what's going on here?

 Yeah, it absolutely is.